 Tips to use circle icons

-These color coding stickers might very well be the ones I liked to use the most because they add a bit of fun to planner or bullet journal and effectively visually communicate their message.
+These color-coding stickers might very well be the ones I liked to use the most because they add a bit of fun to the planner or bullet journal and effectively visually communicate their message.

-I usually use them to mark what’s important for a certain day or to make an emphasis on an activity that it’s not performing very often (for example, paying the bills, taking a trip, getting my cats vaccinated).
+I usually use them to mark what’s important for a certain day or to make an emphasis on an activity that it’s not performing very often.

 Now, it does take some time to test and try out a system that works for you the best, but once you get the hang of it, it will make your planning routine more effective, easier, and quicker when reviewing the tasks ahead (or summarizing achieved).